How to Train a Kitten

 If you want your cat to socialize with other pets or people in your home and avoid clawed up furniture, training is a must.

 How to Teach Your Kitten Her Name

-One of the first things you’ll want to teach your new kitten is her name.
+This is one of the first things you’ll want to teach your new kitten.
 Once you choose her name, call her by only that name until she learns to respond.

 Don’t scold her with her name while she’s learning.
 To create a positive association with her name, say it in a calm and gentle tone while petting and cuddling her, and use a happy and excited tone while playing.

 Kittens instinctually want to scratch.
 It helps them stretch their muscles and maintain the health of their nails.
 Plus, it’s a way of marking their territory.
 Cats like scratching both vertically and horizontally, so provide her both options (ideally in different location) if you can.
 If you don’t provide adequate areas for her to scratch, you’re likely to find claw marks on your floors and furniture.